(Tia starts out the night)

 Russ: she'll be tearing the base up.

-staying with Tia, Mark and Kiri while on base.)
+staying with Tia, Mark and Kiri while on base)

-couldn't keep the speed up when she went into the turns.
+couldn't keep the speed up when she went in the

 Tia: that's correct.

 Russ: I get it.

 Russ: oh man.